Same-sex marriage in tribal nations in the United States: Iowa Tribe of Oklahoma

+In 2004, it was reported that the Iowa were one of the few tribes in Oklahoma that defined marriage as between a man and a woman, however, further research has shown that the Iowa Tribal code sections on marriage are gender-neutral, and that no such ban exists.
+In addition, the Rules of Iowa District Court, Title IV, Chapter 11, section 1101 ("Recording of Marriages and Divorces") states, "All marriages and divorces to which an Indian person in a party, whether consummated in accordance with the State law or in accordance with Tribal law or custom, shall be recorded in writing executed by both parties thereto within three (3) months at the office of the Clerk of the Tribal District Court in the marriage record and a copy thereof delivered to the Bureau of Indian Affairs agency," indicating that outside marriages are recognized.

 Kickapoo Tribe of Oklahoma

-Section A.2 of the Marriage and Divorce Ordinance of the Kickapoo Tribe of Oklahoma, as revised 26 February 2011, specifies that marriage must be between parties of the opposite sex.
+Section A.2 of the Marriage and Divorce Ordinance of the Kickapoo Tribe of Oklahoma, as revised on February 26, 2011, specifies that marriage must be between parties of the opposite sex.
 Section A.3 states that a person can only be married to one person of the opposite sex, and Section A.12 prohibits the tribal court from issuing a license or conducting a marriage between people of the same sex.
 However, Section A.2 also states that "The Court will recognize the following marital relationships as valid: ...
 (B) Those marriages that are recognized by other jurisdictions, including foreign jurisdictions, that is authenticated by proper documentation that demonstrates consent of a marital relationship."

 Kickapoo Traditional Tribe of Texas

 Section 19.5 (2) of the Domestic Relationships Code states: "All marriages performed other than as provided for in this Chapter, which are valid under the laws of the jurisdiction where and when performed, are valid within the jurisdiction of the KTTT."

 The tribe does not allow same-sex marriages to be performed in its jurisdictions.
 Section 19.2 (6) states: "Marriage shall mean a consent relationship between a man and a woman that becomes a civil contract if entered into by two people capable of making the contract.
 Consent alone does not constitute a marriage.
 A conventional marriage relies upon the issuance of a license and the issuance of a marriage certificate as authorized by this Chapter.
 A common-law marriage has no documentary requirements."